-Type prefixes (that is, flow, stream, discrete, parameter, constant, input, output) shall only be applied for type, record and connector components - see also record specialized class, section 4.6.
+Type prefixes (that is, flow, stream, discrete, parameter, constant, input, output) shall only be applied for type, record, operator record, and connector components - see also record specialized class, section 4.6.
+This is further restricted below; some of these combinations of type prefixes and specialized classes are not legal.